uccser/scratchblocks/README.md

+### This respository is now archived as the changes below have been incorporated into the [main repository](https://github.com/scratchblocks/scratchblocks)

+---

 **This respository is a fork from the [main repository](https://github.com/scratchblocks/scratchblocks) with the following changes:**

 - Adds `viewBox` attribute to SVGs for easy CSS scaling.